HackYourFuture-CPH/program/courses/frontend/advanced-javascript/week2/session-plan.md

 // Now let's try and log out "button clicked!" when a button is clicked.
 // To check if a button gets clicked we use a what is called an eventlistener.
-// Imagine a person listening to the click of a button and everytime he hears a click he yells out "CLICKED". const buttonElement = document.querySelector("button");
+// Imagine a person listening to the click of a button and every time he hears a click he yells out "CLICKED". const buttonElement = document.querySelector("button");
 buttonElement.addEventListener("click", function () {
   console.log("Button clicked!");